dacort/athena-sqlite/README.md

 ## What?

-The goal is to be able to have this driver list sqlite databases in a configurable S3 bucket and prefix.
-Each database file would show up as a separate database in the Athena GUI with the subset of tables per database.

-Currently, we just use a slightly hardcoded sample database.
+Drop SQLite databases in a single prefix in S3, and Athena will list each file as a database and automatically detect tables and schemas.

+Currently, all data types are strings.
+I'll fix this eventually.
 All good things in time.

 ## Status